 Advocate on Your Behalf in Court

 If accepting a plea bargain isn’t in your best interests, your case will likely be tried in court.
-Edgett Law Firm is known for success in the courtroom.
-You can be confident that your defense will be aggressive, strong and strategic.
+The Edgett Law Firm is known for its success in the courtroom.
+You can be confident that your defense will be aggressive, strong, and strategic.

 If you were accused of committing a criminal sexual act, don’t wait to get help.
 We can start building our trial strategy from day one.
 Call us today to learn more about how an accomplished criminal defense lawyer can fight for you.

 Most Texas sex crimes are defined in Section 21 and Section 22 of the Texas Penal Code.
 These laws criminalize a broad range of sexual and illicit activity.
 Here’s an explanation of some of the sex crimes often charged in Plano:

 Sexual assault is the legal term for rape in Texas.
 Section 22.011 of the Texas Penal Code defines sexual assault as knowingly or intentionally:

 - Causing penetration of another person’s anus or sex organs without consent by any means